-Every country has its own form of business etiquette often taken for granted, and history is riddled with miscommunication errors that hurt business relations.
+Every country has its own form of business etiquette, often taken for granted, and history is riddled with miscommunication errors that hurt business relations.
 While there may be much to learn about any given destination, focusing on several factors can help when scheduling appointments.

 Most cultures prefer business meetings to be scheduled far in advance.
 Advanced notice works in places like Asia and Northern Europe – such as China and Germany – where meetings are typically scheduled many weeks prior.
 Some places, such as England, state a few days’ notice to be sufficient (except when meeting with high-level executives).
-Middle Eastern countries actually prefer them not to be arranged too far ahead of time in case changes in personal circumstances affect arrangements.
+Middle Eastern countries prefer them not to be arranged too far ahead of time in case personal circumstances affect arrangements.
 Regardless, businesses everywhere appreciate a request for confirmation in the days leading up to the appointment.

-Timing should also be considered in respect to cultural events.
-For example, it is customary in the majority of European countries to take extended vacation time during the summer months – anywhere from June to August depending on the country.
+Timing should also be considered with respect to cultural events.
+For example, it is customary in the majority of European countries to take extended vacation time during the summer months – anywhere from June to August, depending on the country.
 If meeting during these months, important employees may be unavailable, or meetings could turn out less productive than desired.
 The same is true during holiday and New Year’s celebrations at the end of the year.

 Local and regional celebrations can also last several days, such as in areas of Spain.
 In the Middle East, businesses reduce operating hours during the month of Ramadan, as it involves fasting from dawn until dusk.
 There are also two important 3-day festivals known as Eid al-Fitr and Eid al-Adha, and it is best to refrain from conducting business dealings near these dates.